 What this means

 - Starting Jan.
-1, 2019, departments will be able to use either state funds to reimburse new employees for moving expenses or discretionary funds to provide a moving allowance for new employees.
-The breadth of requirements to use state funds will cause the reimbursement process to be more cumbersome and to take more time than the allowance process.
+2, 2019, departments will be able to use either state funds to reimburse new employees for moving expenses or discretionary funds to provide a moving allowance for new employees.
+The breadth of requirements to use state funds will cause the reimbursement process to take more time than the allowance process, as reimbursements require receipts, audit by accounts payable and approval by the Chancellor.

 - We are working with the ITS Imaging Team to develop e-forms that can accommodate the required approval and payment processes.